isomerpages/moe-valourpri/_student-development/Learning for Life Programme.md

 <img style="max-width: 650px" src="/images/llp-climbing.png">

 The LLP programme is offered to all students as part of the school’s six-year holistic curriculum.

+#### NAV Awards Webpage

+Please click <a target="_blank" href="https://sites.google.com/moe.edu.sg/vps-nav2025/home">here</a> to view a summary of all the NAV task that the students can complete throughout the year.